OfficeDev/office-js-docs-reference/docs/manifest/functionfile.md

 </Resources>
 ```

-The JavaScript in the HTML file indicated by the **\<FunctionFile\>** element must [initialize Office.js](/office/dev/add-ins/develop/initialize-add-in) and define named functions that take a single parameter: `event`.
-It should also call `event.completed` when it has finished execution.
+The JavaScript in the HTML file indicated by the **\<FunctionFile\>** element must [initialize Office.js](/office/dev/add-ins/develop/initialize-add-in) and define named functions that take a single parameter: [event](/javascript/api/office/office.addincommands.event).
+It should also call [event.completed](/javascript/api/office/office.addincommands.event#office-office-addincommands-event-completed-member(1)) when it has finished execution.
 Functions in Outlook add-ins should use the [notification APIs](/javascript/api/outlook/office.notificationmessages) to indicate progress, success, or failure to the user.
 The name of the functions are used in the [FunctionName](action.md#functionname) element for function command buttons.

 You can define and register the function specified by the **\<FunctionName\>** element in a separate JavaScript file that is loaded by the HTML file.
 The following is an example of such a file.